Disclaimer

 James went over to the table, he picked up one of the glasses.
 He was about to turn around when he heard a strange whipping sound.
 He turned around finally, everything in the room had stopped.
 A sharp pain went through his hand, as he did the glass broke and shattered on to the floor.

-James looked down at his hand, which hand turned completley numb, he saw a massive cut right through it.
-It had also turned grossly pale, all of a sudden the pale part just fell off!
+James looked down at his own hand, which had turned completely numb.
+He saw a massive cut right through it.
+It had also turned grossly pale.
+One slight movement, made the whole thing slide off his wrist and on to the floor.

 Panicked, he backed away from the massacred bodies, he bumped into somebody tall.
 He turned around and...

 Jessie looked behind her, then looked back, she grinned nervously.
-"Who are you talking too?"
+"Who are you talking to?"

 "Look Jess, why don't you ask instead of sneaking into my bed when I'm asleep?
 You'll like your bed better if you actually sleep in it for a while," James asked as he rubbed the side of his face.